ShivenPatel19/NMSLite/README.md

 NMSLite follows strict coding standards for maintainability:

-1. **Comprehensive Documentation**: JavaDoc-style docstrings for all classes and methods
+1. **Comprehensive Documentation**: JavaDoc-style docstrings for all classes and methods with @param and @return tags
-2. **Readable Formatting**: Blank lines between code statements, Allman-style braces
+2. **Readable Formatting**: Blank lines between every line of code, Allman-style braces (opening braces on new lines)
 3. **Descriptive Naming**: Full variable names (exception instead of e, cause instead of c)
-4. **Error Handling**: Centralized exception handling via ExceptionUtil
+4. **Error Handling**: Every method has try-catch with Exception, centralized handling via ExceptionUtil
-5. **Async Patterns**: Consistent use of Future/Promise for async operations
+5. **Async Patterns**: Consistent use of Future/Promise for async operations, no blocking on event loop
-6. **Service Abstraction**: ProxyGen services for all database operations
+6. **Service Abstraction**: ProxyGen services for all database operations, no manual event bus messaging
-7. **Configuration-Driven**: All timeouts, thresholds, and settings in config file
+7. **Configuration-Driven**: All timeouts, thresholds, and settings in application.conf
+8. **Response Handling**: Use ResponseUtil for success responses, ExceptionUtil.handleHttp() for HTTP exceptions

 ## 🎯 Summary